JackB-1/thesisapp/README.md

 3. Open a terminal and change directory (cd) to the root folder of the project.
 4. Run `npm install` to install all dependencies.
 5. Execute `npx react-native run-android` to start the application on an Android device or emulator.

+## Creating a signed APK (package of the application, installable for android phones)
+1. cd to the android folder
+2. Run `gradle assembleRelease` to build the APK.
+3. The APK will be located at `android/app/build/outputs/apk/release/app-release.apk`.
+4. Transfer the APK to your android phone and install it.

 ## Note
 This application is currently optimized for Android devices, and there is no support for iOS devices at this stage.